Vitamin C (L-ascorbic acid)

-L-ascorbic acid, known as the most potent form of Vitamin C, is actually one of many forms of the antioxidant.
-It’s also the most fragile and the hardest form of Vitamin C to preserve for long term use.
+L-ascorbic acid, known as the most potent form of Vit.
+C, is actually one of many forms of the antioxidant.
+It’s also the most fragile and the hardest form of Vit.
+C to preserve for long term use.

-Vitamin C is probably best known for helping with hyper-pigmentation (dark spots) on the skin.
-It’s said to protect against free radicals which can cause skin to look dull and dry.
-It’s thought to help repair damaged skin after a sunburn.
+Vitamin C is best known for helping with hyper-pigmentation (dark spots) on the skin.
+It’s said to protect against free radicals which can cause skin to look dull and dry, and it’s thought to help repair damaged skin after a sunburn.

-In addition to these benefits, reports claim “you may find that fewer long-term scars form” if you use topical Vitamin C on cuts/wounds.
+In addition to these benefits, reports claim “you may find that fewer long-term scars form” if you use topical Vit.
+C on cuts/wounds.
 I have no direct experience with this effect though.

-Many say acne issues can be improved with the use of topical Vitamin C. Acne scars are said to be greatly improved with the use of Vitamin C-containing products.
+Many claim acne issues can be improved with the use of topical L-ascorbic acid.
+Acne scars are said to be greatly improved with the use of Vitamin C-containing products.

 But what about collagen synthesis?
 Well, collagen is necessary for firm skin.
 It’s one of the things which creates “plump”, non-saggy skin.
 As we get older, collagen production can slow dramatically which leads to sagging skin and an inability for skin to stretch.
-Since Vitamin C is very important for collagen production, using it can help it’s appearance over time.
+Since it’s very important for collagen production, using it can help it’s appearance over time.

-This form of Vitamin C, however, is fragile!
+This form of L-ascorbic acid, however, is fragile!
 Making a simple water-based “serum” is easy.
 Making it last for more than 3 or 4 days is the difficult part.

 Dissolved Vitamin C degrades from sunlight, heat, air…looking at it hard.
 No, that last one was a joke.
-But seriously, Vitamin C is sensitive to everything.
+But seriously, L-ascorbic acid, the most effect form, is sensitive to everything.
 Just remember that when it oxidizes (turns yellow or yellowish), it’s no longer effective.

-If you make something with L-asorbic acid, the minute it starts to turns yellow by itself, it should be discarded immediately.
-Some say Vitamin C serum which has turned yellow may actually cause skin problems.
+The minute your Vit.
+C serum starts to turns yellow by itself it should be discarded immediately.
+Some say a serum which has turned yellow may actually cause skin problems.

 A simple serum or cream made using this version of Vitamin C should be refrigerated, but refrigeration may not fully insure it against rancidity either.

-When formulating with Vitamin C powder, add it directly into the water first before anything else.
+Add it directly into the water first before anything else when formulating with the powdered form.
 That way, nothing else will interfere with it.
 It also may not dissolve immediately without some form of agitation.